 Tipping In Bars And Cafes In Turkey

-In Turkey, leaving a small tip in bars and cafes is customary.
+In Türkiye, leaving a small tip in bars and cafes is customary.
 This is usually done by leaving some change on the table after paying the bill.
 The amount you leave is up to you, but a good rule of thumb is to leave around 5% of the total bill.
-If you are pleased with the service, you can leave a bit more.
+If you received excellent service, you can leave more.